bencheee/BlackJack/README.md

 ## 4. DESIGN

-Design is very simplistic using only one photo as main background and all other elements are on top with added opacity so the background can be visible all the time.
+Design is simplistic, with only one photo as main background (color and grayscale version).
+In the main menu there is also game logo (joker hat), game title and menu buttons.
+In the game playing area, main elements are opaque so the background is visible all the time.
 Background image shows a game of BlackJack in action which suits the theme of the site.

 Color scheme consists of two main colors.
 Light green for main playing area where cards are displayed, and deep blue for controls area where most of the playing buttons are placed.
 Throught the game pop up messages are displayed to explain current status of the game to the user and sometimes to decide on the next step.
 They are made in white color with black text.
 Font which is used for headings is 'Bungee Inline' with 'Sans Serif' as the fallback font in case for any reason main font is not loaded.
 Font which is used throughout the site for the rest of the text is 'Oswald' with 'Sans Serif' as the fallback font.